Bali Itinerary for 10 days, is it enough? Bali is easily the most popular island in Indonesia, and maybe even Asia!

 Day 1-3 Canggu

 Canggu is about 20km north of the airport and can take an hour or more in a car.
 There is always traffic entering Canggu.
 You can easily grab a Bluebird taxi to Canggu or organise with your hotel for an airport transfer.
-The town is surrounded by rice paddies which makes Canggu very beautiful, it is also known as the cool surfer town.
+The town is surrounded by rice paddies which makes Canggu very beautiful.
+It is also known as the cool surfer town.
 You will find an array of organic and vegan restaurants and cheap gorgeous villas and hotels.
-Try Bali Dream Villas or Fella Villas via Air BnB for some luxe for less.
-Or the very cool Pineapple House for an amazing surf and yoga retreat!
+Try Young Villas or Fella Villas via Air BnB for some luxe for less.
+Or the very cool Wave House for an amazing surf and yoga retreat!

 What to do in Canggu